tqian/dce_ds/Readme.md

 The code produces deductive estimate for survival probability in a double-sampling design.
 For methodology details, see working paper:

-Qian T., and Frangakis C. Deductive Semiparametric Estimation in Double-Sampling Designs.
-Submitted to Biometrics. (preprint link to be added)
+Qian T., and Frangakis C. Deductive Semiparametric Estimation in Double-Sampling Designs. https://arxiv.org/abs/1902.11147